andrevidela/andrevidela.github.io/_posts/2025-01-11-program-pipelines.idr.md

 -- that is, the first stage of the pipeline as the argument of the function and the -- last stage as the result of it.
 Run : (p : Pipeline (2 + n)) -> Impl p -> head p -> last p
-Run [x, y] f = f
+-- In the base case, the pipeline contains only one stage x -> y so we return it Run [x, y] f = f
-Run (s :: t :: x :: xs) (f, cont) = Run (t :: x :: xs) cont . f
+-- In the inductive case, we compose `f` with the rest of the pipeline Run (s :: t :: x :: xs) (f, cont) = Run (t :: x :: xs) cont . f
 ```

 The base case runs the single stage we have with the argument we're given.
-The inductive case run the remaining of the pipeline on the result of the stage we are on right now `f` is the stage and `v` is the value given as argument to the pipeline.
+The inductive case run the remaining of the pipeline after running the current stage represented by the function `f`.

 We can test this idea by assuming we have functions `lex`, `parse`, `typecheck` and `codegen` like in the haskell example and see what happens: